walterdejong/synctool/doc/chapter3.md

 synctool uses `rsync` to copy these trees to the node, and afterwards it runs the `synctool-client` command on that node.
 Note that it is perfectly possible to run `synctool-client` on a node by hand, in which case it will check its local copy of the repository.
-It will not synchronize with the master repository, synctool works with _server push_ and not client pull.
+The client by itself will not synchronize with the master repository; synctool works with _server push_ and not client pull.

-If you do have the luxury of a high performance shared filesystem on your cluster, you may put synctool on there and use the option `--skip-rsync` to skip the mirroring of the repository.
-You may also use `rsync:no` in a node definition in the config file to tell synctool not to run `rsync`.

 > Previously, synctool was located under `/var/lib/synctool/`.
 > It worked for me (tm), except that the Filesystem Hierarchy Standard (FHS)